nerab/paradeiser/README.md

       $ par pomodoro finish

 If a pomodoro is active, it will be marked as successful after stopping it, regardless of whether the 25 minutes are over or not.
-Remaining arguments, if present, will be added to the pomodoro as annotation.

 If there is no active pomodoro, an error message will be printed.